IoanaMRusu/SQL---Rockbuster-Data-Analysis-Project/README.md

 Store

 # Visualizations
-Visualizations were created in Tableau.
-The link to the storyboard can be found here: [RockBuster Data](https://public.tableau.com/app/profile/ioana.rusu2529/viz/RockbusterData_16935112689310/RockbusterMovieDataStory)
+Visualizations were created in Tableau and a presentation was made in PowerPoint.
+The link to the storyboard can be found here: [Tableau RockBuster Data](https://public.tableau.com/app/profile/ioana.rusu2529/viz/RockbusterData_16935112689310/RockbusterMovieDataStory)